equitable-equations/fqar/README.md

 ## Learn More
 * Read the ${\tt fqar}$ [vignette](https://github.com/equitable-equations/fqar/blob/main/vignettes/fqar.Rmd) to learn how to download and analyze FQA’s with fqar.
-* View the help files of any function in *fqar* for more examples
+* View the help files of any function in {fqar} for more examples